edoper/CNV-GWAS-Pipeline/README.md

 plink --bfile mygwas --check-sex --out mygwas grep PROBLEM mygwas.sexcheck | awk '{print $1,$2}' > toremove.sexcheck.list
 ```
 PLINK can filter data using multiple parameters.
 We will filter the data to remove samples with genotype call rate below 0.96 (`--mind 0.04`), SNVs with genotyping rate below 0.98 (`--geno 0.02`), minor allele frequency below 0.05 (`--maf 0.05`) and variants with a significant deviation from Hardy–Weinberg equilibrium (P < 0.001, `--hwe 0.001`).
-We will also remove the individuals that didn't pass the earlier test.
-Such a command states:
+We will also remove the individuals that didn't pass the earlier tests using the following command:
 ```
 plink --bfile mygwas --remove toremove.sexcheck.list --mind 0.04 --geno 0.02 --maf 0.05 --hwe 0.001 --make-bed --out mygwas.genoQC
 ```
 ### Cohort-level QC
 Cryptic relatedness and ancestry should be addressed to avoid spurious relationships in the analysis.
 KING will be used on the PLINK filtered output to identify relatedness in samples up to the second degree.
-Below commands will identify relted individuals in mygwas data.
+The commands below will identify related individuals in the mygwas dataset.
 ```
 ## UN = UNrelated
 king -b mygwas.genoQC.bed --related –degree 2 --prefix mygwas.king
 grep -v UN mygwas.king.kin0 | awk '{print $1,$2,$3}' > mygwas.related.list
 ```
-If related individuals are found, check their genotype call rates (`--missing`) and remove the individual with less calling rates.
+If related individuals are found, check their genotype call rates with PLINK (using the `--missing` flag) and remove the individuals with less calling rates.

-To assess ancestry, we merge the dataset with another known dataset with clearly-defined populations(`--merge` for non-binary format PLINK files, `--bmerge` for binary format PLINK files), and use PLINK to generate a Principal components analysis (PCA) of the different populations.
+To assess ancestry, we merge the dataset with another known dataset with clearly-defined populations(`--merge` for non-binary format PLINK files, `--bmerge` for binary format PLINK files), and use PLINK to generate a Principal Components Analysis (PCA) of the different populations.
 [1000 genomes](https://www.internationalgenome.org/) is usually used to check for population stratification data.
 ```
 ## To download 1000 genomes data:
 wget ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/release/20100804/ALL.2of4intersection.20100804.genotypes.vcf.gz